Quantum Tunneling in SO(3,1)$\times$SO(4)

-Comparing (\ref{lorentz time independent SE}) and (\ref{tunnel time independent SE}), we clearly see the difference between a test particle whose rest frame has been ``Lorentz transformed" and another test particle whose rest frame has been transformed by $T(v)$.
+Comparing (\ref{eq:lorentztimeindependentSE}) and (\ref{eq:tunneltimeindependentSE}), we clearly see the difference between a test particle whose rest frame has been ``Lorentz transformed" and another test particle whose rest frame has been transformed by $T(v)$.

 Transforming a particle by $T(v)$ is nothing less than the well-known phenomenon of \textbf{quantum tunneling}, seen here in a new light.
-This clearly demonstrates the physical reality of the proposed new spacetime rotation, and suggests that we identify the new $T(v)$ transform as the ``Tunneling" transform since its effect is simply to transform a test particle from rest to a tunneling state.
+This clearly demonstrates the physical reality of the newly proposed spacetime rotation, and suggests that we identify the new $T(v)$ transformation as the ``Tunneling" transformation since its effect is simply to transform a test particle from rest to a tunneling state.